 Jehan Shehata-Aboubakr joins us this week.
 She is a speech and language pathologist at Clinical Communication Consultants in Thornhill, Ontario (just north of Toronto).
-She is an expert DIR provider and trainer with the Interdisciplinary Council on Development and Learning (ICDL) and faculty with Profectum.
+She is an expert DIR provider and trainer with the International Council on Development and Learning (ICDL) and faculty with Profectum.
 We did a podcast together last year on scripting and she’s back today to discuss what to expect from developmental, relationship-based speech and language therapy.

 The idea for today’s podcast came from the online weekly parent support drop-in where a parent said that she thought that once her non speaking two-year-old started speech and language therapy, she expected her to begin speaking!
 I know that I wondered myself what to expect when my son stopped talking after his brain inflammation at age 2.
 Jehan says that it is a very crucial topic in the sense that it happens again and again as families wonder when their children will speak and converse with them.